 - Use one coat of sealer, two coats if you want extra durability letting the sealer dry for at least 2 hours in between coats.

 The sealer (2nd Step) goes on with a slight film, but dries totally clear.
+As with the paint, make sure to apply the sealer always keeping a wet edge to make sure there aren’t any brush marks.

 You can see that once the paint dried it had a darker/grayer look to it!
+Eeek these ceramic floor tiles are looking better already and it almost looks like new tile.

 I’m not sure why but for some reason the tile looks so much cleaner and more modern now!

-Painted Floor Tiles before and after
+Painted Floor Tile before and after

 I love a good before and after!
 What do you think?
+This painted tile floor has transformed this space.

 I’m so pleased with how the painted floors turned out.
-We even did the “scratch test” and moved the furniture around a little- no paint peeling!
+We even did the “scratch test” and moved the furniture around a little-no paint peeling!

 I feel like the gray color was a good pick to “modernize” the space.
 I also like that it won’t show dirt easily.